Liberalism in Iran: Revival Party

-During 1920s, the secular progressive Revival Party or Modernity Party was formed by young western-educated reformists, it was mainly organized by Ali Akbar Davar, Mohammad Tadayon and Abdolhossein Teymourtash, and was led by former Democrat Party politicians who had lost confidence in the masses, in contrast to the Socialist Party which was led by former Democrats who retained hope to mobilize lower classes.
-Many constitutionalist veterans were associated with the party, including Mohammad Ali Foroughi, Mostowfi ol-Mamalek, Hassan Taqizadeh, Mohammad-Taqi Bahar and Ebrahim Hakimi.
-The party had also liberal and nationalist tendencies and supported Reza Khan and helped him become the new Shah of Iran while holding majority in the parliament.
+During 1920s, the secular progressive Revival Party or Modernity Party was formed by young western-educated reformists, it was mainly organized by Ali Akbar Davar, Mohammad Tadayon, and Abdolhossein Teymourtash, and was led by former Democrat Party politicians who had lost confidence in the masses.
+This was in contrast to the Socialist Party which was led by former Democrats who retained hope to mobilize the working class.
+Many constitutionalist veterans were associated with the party, including Mohammad Ali Foroughi, Mostowfi ol-Mamalek, Hassan Taqizadeh, Mohammad-Taqi Bahar, and Ebrahim Hakimi.
+The party also had liberal and nationalist tendencies, it supported Reza Khan and helped him become the new Shah of Iran while holding a majority in the parliament.

-The party's platform was based on "separation of religion and politics, creating a strong army, an efficient administrative system, to end the economic rates, industrialize Iran, instead of replacing domestic investment of foreign capital into the agricultural tribes, development of the income tax system, educational facilities to the public, including women, opportunities for the flourishing of talents, and throughout the promotion of Persian language instead of local languages".
+The party's platform was based on "separation of religion and politics, creating a strong army, an efficient administrative system, ending the regime of capitulations, industrialization, replacing foreign capital, transforming nomadic citizens into farmers, development of a progressive income tax system, educational facilities open to the public (including women), talent-driven career opportunities, and the promotion of Persian language over local minority languages".